St. Martin of Tours - Bio

 When his father learned that the fifteen-year-old boy was interested in Christianity he was angry.
 At once he had the young Martin enlisted in a cavalry troop.
 Now, the Roman army was no school for saints: at this time the Christian religion had been made legal in Rome, but the army was still largely pagan, with a good many brutal men from the Roman provinces.

-Martin's father should have been safe, then, in thinking that in the army his son would lose his love for Christianity and he would have been safe with anyone but Martin.
+Martin's father should have been safe, then, in thinking that in the army his son would lose his love for Christianity.
 But the boy had a will of his own, a strong love of virtue, courage, and a mind that he used so well that he was soon promoted.
 When the troops were ordered to Gaul the seventeen-year-old officer went with them.

-In Gaul, Martin was free to do as he wished, and at eighteen he was baptized and given minor orders.
-Resigning from the army, he returned home to try to convert his father.
+In Gaul, Martin was free to do as he wished.
+Once he encountered a poor, lightly clad man along a Roman road.
+Moved with compassion he divided his soldier's mantle to clothe him.
+According to tradition, Martin had a dream that night in which Jesus appeared as that poor man in the road.
+When he awoke his mantle was completely restored.
+At eighteen, he was baptized and given minor orders.
+Resigning from the army as a conscientious objector, he returned home to lead his father to Christ.
 He failed in this, but did have the happiness of seeing his mother baptized before her death.

-After a few years, he went back to Gaul, and later was made bishop of Tours.
-Here, he did great work for God, making many converts and building up the Church.
-He built the first monastery in France.
-But his people knew him for his kindness to all and especially to the poor.
-They honored him, too, for his severe penances and his love of prayer.
-Thus, when he died at the age of eighty years, he was loved and venerated by all his people.
-To this day, he is considered one of the greatest Saints of the Church.
+After a few years he went back to Gaul, and was later ordained a priest, and then Bishop of Tours.
+There, he did great work for God, bringing many people to Christ and building up the Church.
+He constructed the first monastery in France.
+But his people knew him for his kindness to all, especially to the poor, and the miracles he performed in Jesus' name.
+They honored him, too, for his humble, penitential life style and for his love of prayer.
+When he died in 397 at the age of eighty years, he was loved and venerated by all his people.
+To this day, he is considered one of the greatest Saints of the Church who inspired many men and women to lead a holy life.
+His life is celebrated each year by Catholics, Lutherans, and Anglicans on November 11th, Veteran's Day.
+He is the Patron Saint of France.

 To learn more about St. Martin of Tours visit https://christianapostles.com/st-martin-of-tours/